higorhlg/AirCnC/README.md

 The project includes:

--A back-end made with Node.js;
+-A back-end made with Node.js using mongoDB and express;

--A web page made with ReactJS;
+-A web page made with ReactJS, used by companies to put out word for available spots;

--And a cross platform mobile interface using React Native.
+-And a cross platform mobile interface using React Native, used for renting available spots.